AMAAI-Lab/nnAudio2/Sphinx/source/index.rst

 For inverse STFT, use the standard uniform-bin configuration with ``freq_scale='no'``.
 The non-uniform ``linear``, ``log``, and ``log2`` frequency scales should be treated as analysis-only.

-nnAudio is an audio processing toolbox using PyTorch convolutional neural network as its backend.
+nnAudio2 is an audio processing toolbox using PyTorch convolutional neural network as its backend.
 By doing so, spectrograms can be generated from audio on-the-fly during neural network training and the Fourier kernels (e.g. or CQT kernels) can be trained.